aservet1/LinkPage/README.md

 Whitespace at the beginning and end of each line is ignored, so use whatever whitespace you'd like to format.
 Just make sure each entry is on a separate line.

 The source file has a `.source` extension and will compile into a `.html` file of the same name.
 You can optionally have a `.css` file of the same name.
+My example file is called `CourseLinks.source` but it can have any name.

-Compile to html with `python3 compile.py SourceFileName.source` and it will output `SourceFileName.html`
+Compile to html with `python3 compile.py SourceFileName.source` and it will output `SourceFileName.html`.

 ## Dependencies
 Python3